 In other words, if you’ve been arrested for a DUI, you could have been tested for BAC long after you finished drinking, but your slowed rate of absorption (if you consumed alcohol with a full stomach) could have caused a higher result.

 An Orange County DUI lawyer will have access to the latest scientific findings about BAC testing.
 The following chart shows lower peak concentrations of blood alcohol and a delay in reaching peak levels with food in the stomach.

 The blood alcohol peak is shown as lower with food.
 In addition, alcohol is cleared from the body faster with food in the stomach; alcohol clearance is increased by 1 to 2 hours.
 The alcohol metabolism rate is increased up to 50% compared to the rate on an empty stomach.

 So the cliché is true that the impacts of alcohol are mitigated with food.
 However, the findings are generalized and the exact impact of food and alcohol in specific people is unpredictable.
 Blood alcohol levels with food vary by individual, by type of food, genetic factors, environment, body type, liver volume and by the type of food and alcohol.
 Even the time of day, drinking pattern and other factors play a role.

 Every person is different and every case is different.
 One certainty is that if you have been arrested for DUI, you need an expert local lawyer who knows about blood chemistry, DUI tests, the state laws and local courts.
-Call an Orange County DUI lawyer from the offices of Coffey & Coffey at (800) 706-7888 today.
+Call an Orange County DUI lawyer from the offices of the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 today.